Expanding our vision of what is possible AI can serve as a strategy to fulfill a critical company mission.

 Reducing miss hires, and increasing top performers, may be the highest ROI opportunity available to all businesses, particularly if there’s a repeatable formula to drive desirable and predictable outcomes.

-Talent Arbitrage, not to appear or sound crass, quite the opposite is about getting the right people in the right seats more effectively.
-We want People who have a proven propensity to perform, based on validated data.
-They are likely to be more engaged, fulfilled and enriched if they they fit the role, team and organizational culture.
+Talent optimization is about getting the right people in the right seats more effectively and fully engaged.
+People who have a proven propensity to perform, who can be identified based on validated data.
+People are more likely to be fulfilled and enriched if they are naturally wired to fit and do well in a role, team and organizational culture.
 If we can measure key drivers of performance we have a basis on which to improve.

 Applied to performance: Fixed COS (Cost-of-Sales), largely captured in the payroll & benefits of the sales team.
 The difference in a person with 170K renumeration package delivering at 50-60% of plan, versus 100% of plan?
 Multiplied by number of under-performers?
 How do we capture that undelivered, unrealized value?